peter-mount/nre-feeds/README.md

 * log set to true then once a minute statistics are logged to the console.
 This is useful when used with docker as you can export the logs to a remote service like AWS CloudWatch and extract those values.

+* rest if set the path to expose a rest service which returns the statistics in JSON.

 * schedule defines how often the statistics are captured & reported.
 By default this is once per minute.